atextor/OGIT-wiki/Basic-Concepts.md

 Describes the kind of data that is stored under this category.

+Entity record definition

 2. Verbs

-Describes the type of connection and which other entities can be connected by it.
+Describes the type of _connection*_ and which other entities can be connected by it.

+Verb record definition

+_*_ _Connections_

+_We do not use the term connection on purpose, because we want to ensure that new users coming from a relational approach should not be tempted to simply transfer their table model into semantic networks, but should know that a connection between two entities is something one entity does to or with another.
+Facebook calls these connections actions.
+We do not call it actions, because we have actionable knowledge and want to avoid misunderstandings._

 ### NTO - Node Type Ontologies